5 Tips for Showing Your Home

 Tip #5: Getting the Most of Our Service

 August 16, 2018

-Once you get past all the hard parts surround preparing your home for a showing, actually showing your home seems like a breeze!
-You don’t have to be there while people look around and your realtor does all the work.
+Once you get past all the preparation for listing your home, the actual showings may seem like a breeze!
+You don’t have to be there while people look around, and your agent manages a lot of the work.
 What could be better?
 However, your role in the process is not over yet.
-As we come to close in our “5 Tips for Showing Your Home” series, it’s important to remember how far we’ve come.
-From learning how to take care of your pets during home showings to taking care of the clutter you have lying around, we have discussed a wide range of topics surrounding selling your house.
-If potential buyers have been walking through, but no one has put out a bid, it might be time to get some feedback about how to make your home more sell-able.
+As we come to a close in our “5 Tips for Showing Your Home” series, it’s important to remember how far we’ve come.
+From learning how to take care of your pets during home showings, to taking care of the clutter you have lying around, we have discussed a wide range of topics surrounding selling your house.
+If potential buyers have been walking through, but no one has made an offer, it might be time to give greater weight to the feedback you are receiving.

 What kind of questions should you make sure we ask?
-Ones that get at the core of the issues they may have with your house are the most helpful.
-“So, what did you think?” will only get you so far if there is an underlying issue.
-Sometimes it’s helpful for us to pry.
-Here’s a short, but concise, list of questions that we’ll try to get answers to.
+Ones that get at the core features.
+“So, what did the buyers think?” will only get you so far.
+Here’s a short, but concise list of questions that we’ll try to get answers to.